 Lack of diversification

-In the early years of an SMSF, there may be limited money in the fund to diversify across a wide range of investments, particularly if the property holds direct property.
+In the early years of an SMSF, there may be limited money in the fund to diversify across a wide range of investments, particularly if the SMSF holds direct property.

 An SMSF can be more costly to operate than other super funds depending upon the nature of the investments and how they are structured.
 Annual administration costs can also increase where the trustee does not keep proper records.
 However, the costs do not increase as the value of the investments grow so typically, SMSFs are more cost effective for larger balances.